Chromatic button accordion

 Comparing the layout to the piano accordion, the advantages of a chromatic button accordion are the greater range and better fingering options.
 However, some fingering positions require twisting of the wrist and the aspect of alternative fingering patterns may stunt one in sessions of difficult sight reading.

 Throughout the former Yugoslavia a 6-row chromatic button layout is used based on the B system.
 It is referred to as dugmetara.
+Accordions of this type often have a 140-bass Stradella bass layout.

 History

 Early accordions were bisonoric instruments resembling modern diatonic button accordions.
 The first unisonoric accordions were built in Russia in the first half of the 1840s, with chromaticism not appearing until the 1850s.
 There are several conflicting claims of the invention of the first chromatic button accordion.
 The first chromatic button accordion may have been constructed as early as 1850 by Franz Walther, in 1870 by Nikolai I. Belobodorev, or as late as 1891 by Georg Mirwald.
 Many early chromatic button accordions were similar in design to the schrammel accordion.
 As the Stradella bass system would not be invented until later, these accordions often employed systems that would be considered unusual on a modern chromatic accordion, such as bisonoric bass buttons.
 Early chromatic button accordions were less popular than their diatonic counterpoints and unstandardized.
 The modern chromatic button accordion, featuring the Stradella bass system, was patented in 1897 by Paolo Soprani, with the assistance of Mattia Beraldi and Raimondo Piatanesi.
 Its production and sale by Paolo Soprani helped globally spread and standardize the chromatic button accordion.